-Sea fog can carry microbes and pathogens miles inland
+Maine sea fog can carry airborne pathogens, scientists find

 The desert, Evans told the Atlantic, is one of the driest places on earth, but with one of the foggiest coasts.

-Fog researcher Kathleen Weathers, a senior scientist at the Cary Institute of Ecosystem Studies, connected the two scientists, and co-authored the paper.
+Fog researcher Kathleen Weathers, a senior scientist at the Cary Institute of Ecosystem Studies, connected the two scientists, and co-wrote the paper.

 “The reason we got together to write this was to help move the study of fog forward,” Dueker said.
 “There are studies of fog in the Redwoods and in White Mountain National Park, but no one ha[d] actually looked closely at whether or not the fog could be creating this new opportunity for ecology in the atmosphere.
 The idea of there being a microbial ecology in the fog is something very new … bacteria are there as a community and they’re interacting.
 Think of air as formless and structureless, but fog creates a structure for bacteria to metabolize and grow.”